 This is a list of all the things that I use to be productive day-to-day.
 It's inspired by this page.

 I bought a dedicated gaming PC after I missed gaming too much on my Mac.
 For a long time I used Windows, but when I "upgraded" to Windows 11, I ran into too many issues and replaced it with Pop_OS! as my sole operating system.
-I'm loving gaming on Linux now that I've figured out how to properly use Proton.
+However, while most games ran fine in Proton, I ran into a few that had severe problems.
+One of them would automatically ban your user account if it detected you were using Linux.

 Website: Steelseries Apex Pro